GaviraghiElia/COBOL-Litter-Detection/README.md

 <img src = "images/depth_estimation.png" width="700">

 ### YOLO p2-p6 architecture on mixed dataset 🧠
-We are trying to combine UniMiB, TACO and PlastOPol to train from scratch a YOLO architecture similar to YOLO v5.6u, which used the p6 block in the backbone to identify large objects: we want to catch cigarettes too!
+We are trying to combine UniMiB, <a href="http://tacodataset.org/">TACO dataset</a> and <a href="https://research.wur.nl/en/datasets/plastopol-a-dataset-for-litter-detection">PlastOPol</a> to train from scratch a YOLO architecture similar to YOLO v5.6u, which used the p6 block in the backbone to identify large objects: we want to catch cigarettes too!

 ### YOLO hyperparameter tuning
 We recorded increases of over 5% in terms of mAP50 on the same datasets as in the paper.